n2ygk/sdrtrunk-wiki/Primary-Application.md

 ![Image of the context menu that appears when you right-click on the waterfall panel](images/waterfall_context_menu.png "Waterfall Context MenuA")

 ### Waterfall - Context Menus
+Use a mouse right-click anywhere in the waterfall display area to access the context menus.

 * **Pause** Menu - toggles on/off pausing of the waterfall display.
 This allows you to pause the display to inspect the frequency values for signals that have appeared in the recent past history so that you can configure a decoding channel for the